ropensci/roweb3/content/blog/2021-06-20-censo2017/index.md

 # Can I use censo2017 with

-Censo2017 can be used with ggplot2 and other common use packages.
+Censo2017 can be used with ggplot2 and other commonly used packages.
 As an example, it is possible to replicate different overcrowding maps created by both [Chile's Geographers (Geógrafas Chile)](https://www.instagram.com/geografaschile/) and [Center For Spatial Research (Centro de Producción del Espacio)](https://twitter.com/CPE_UDLA)